Where are they now? - Trevor Horn

 Unless I find a song really worth doing, I don't want to do it

-Horn continues to work on projects with Geoff
+Horn has continued to work on projects with Geoff

 Downes, including occasionally as The